 Human Perspective | Getting Approved for a Mortgage đź’¬

 For many first-time buyers, the mortgage approval process feels slow and annoying.
-Lenders aren’t dragging their feet; they’re verifying hundreds of details to reduce risk.
-Every bank statement, employment check, and appraisal protects both parties involved.
+Lenders aren’t dragging their feet; they’re verifying hundreds of little details to reduce risk.
+Every statement, check, and appraisal protects both parties involved.

 In real life, delays usually come from simple issues: a missing page on a bank statement, a late response to an underwriting request, or an appraisal that needs follow-up.
-One extra document can easily add a week.
+One missing document can easily add a week to the timeline.

 âś… PLAN AHEAD: To speed up the process and ensure your mortgage is approved in a timely manner, create a dedicated folder (before you apply) that includes: